APHL-Global-Health/openldr/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- Node.js 18+ (for local development)
+- Node.js 24+ (for local development)
-- 16GB+ RAM recommended for running all services
+- 16GB+ RAM recommended for running all services (in production)

 ### Quick Start